China’s ‘great migration’ kicks-off under shadow of COVID

 “I dare not go back to my hometown, for fear of bringing the poison back,” said one such comment on the Twitter-like Weibo.

-Sunday marks the reopening of China’s border with Hong Kong and the end of China’s requirement for inbound international travellers to quarantine.
-That effectively opened the door for many Chinese to travel abroad for the first time since borders slammed shut nearly three years ago, without fear of having to quarantine on their return.
+On Sunday China will reopen its border with Hong Kong and will also end a requirement for travellers coming from abroad to quarantine.
+That effectively opens the door for many Chinese to travel abroad for the first time since borders slammed shut nearly three years ago, without fear of having to quarantine on their return.

+Jillian Xin, who has three children and who lives in Hong Kong, said she was “incredibly excited” about the border opening, especially as it means seeing family in Beijing more easily.

+“For us, the border opening means my kids can finally meet their grandparents for the first time since the pandemic began,” she said.
+“Two of our children have never been able to see their grandpa, so we cannot wait for them to meet.”

-More than a dozen countries are now demanding COVID tests from Chinese travellers, as the World Health Organisation said China’s official virus data underreported the true extent of its outbreak.
+China’s surge in cases has caused concern internationally and more than a dozen countries are now demanding COVID tests from travellers from China.
+The World Health Organisation said on Wednesday that China’s COVID data underrepresents the number of hospitalisations and deaths from the disease.

 Chinese officials and state media have defended the handling of the outbreak, playing down the severity of the surge and denouncing foreign travel requirements for its residents.